Jasmine-Zhuang/TicketVendorSystem/phase1/progress_report.md

 We currently are making the class instances that can save and process information be passed through each frame so that information can be passed along, however, this seems to be quite redundant and takes a lot of effort.
 If more frames are added in the future, this could take much time.
 Especially imagining if we were actually working in the industry, the scale of a project would be much larger.
 How do programmers transmit data from frames to frames?
 We were wondering whether there could be any tips or tricks on achieving this in a more clean and convenient way?

 ### What Has Worked Well So Far
-We illustrated our program’s functionality with the help of the GUI made, such that users can use our program easily by clicking and inputting information, to proceed with the functionality like ticket booking.
+We illustrated our program’s functionality with the help of the GUI made, such that users can use our program easily by clicking and inputting information, to proceed with the functionality like ticket booking. \
+Moreover, we added a class PurchaseHistory that stores all purchases of a customer and implemented this feature to GUI so that users of this program can easily access and check their purchase history after they logged in.

 ### Individual summary
 * Jasmine Zhuang \